 Application of this General Privacy Notice

-References to “OxFORD”, “we”, “our” and “us” include OxFORD Asset Management LLP and its associated group of companies.
+References to “OxFORD”, “we”, “our” and “us” include OxFORD LLP, OxFORD Limited and their associated group of companies.

 OxFORD collects personal information, such as your name, address, telephone number, email, etc., in the course of its normal business activities.

 Information may also be collected about you indirectly, including by monitoring and other means (e.g. monitoring emails and accessing telephone recordings), subject to compliance with applicable law and regulation.
 Such indirectly collected information is not accessed on a continuous or routine basis, but may be used for compliance or security purposes.

 OxFORD may use your personal information in order to further our legitimate business interests; to manage our ongoing contractual rights and obligations; to comply with our legal and regulatory obligations; and to defend our contractual and legal position.